Hotels near Tri-City High School

 Which hotels near Tri-City High School are good for team or group travel?

 Several hotels near Tri-City High School accommodate team and group travel.
-Ramada by Wyndham Springfield North (16.14 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Best Western Clearlake Plaza (16.94 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Red Roof Inn Springfield IL (17.72 mi) offers bus or oversized vehicle parking and on-site laundry.
+Crowne Plaza Springfield by IHG (19.13 mi, from $134/night), Ramada by Wyndham Springfield North (16.14 mi, from $156/night), and Best Western Clearlake Plaza (16.94 mi, from $90/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Crowne Plaza Springfield by IHG also has bus or oversized vehicle parking.

 Are there extended-stay hotels near Tri-City High School?

-Yes — several extended-stay hotels are available near Tri-City High School.
-Residence Inn by Marriott Springfield South (19.25 mi) offers a full kitchen and on-site laundry.
-Home2 Suites by Hilton Springfield (19.43 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Springfield South (19.25 mi, from $210/night) and Home2 Suites by Hilton Springfield (19.43 mi, from $244/night) are all extended-stay properties near Tri-City High School, with full kitchens and on-site laundry.

 Which hotels near Tri-City High School offer free breakfast?

-Which hotels near Tri-City High School have a pool?
+Which hotels near Tri-City High School have an indoor pool?

-Which hotels near Tri-City High School have suites or extra space?
+Which hotels near Tri-City High School have a fitness center?

-Which hotels near Tri-City High School have an in-room kitchen or kitchenette?
+Which hotels near Tri-City High School are pet-friendly?

 Ready to book near Tri-City High School?